We have compiled a list of what we believe to be the Top 10 Texas local officials who showed extraordinary leadership in the month of March.

 In March the City of Arlington was awarded the Cultural Diversity Award from the National League of Cities.
 Arlington was chosen to receive the award because of Mayor Jeff William’s innovative “Unity Council” which formed in July 2020.
 The council worked towards developing equity policies for the City of Arlington and has recently submitted its findings to the Arlington City Council.
 Mayor Williams has expressed his excitement to see the committee’s work progress from conceptual findings to practical implantation.
 Arlington is one of only four major cities to be recognized by the National League of Cities with this award nationwide.

 Fort Bend County Judge | Richmond, TX

-In an effort to help feed his community, County Judge KP George partnered with Sewa/USA and Topo Chico to host two food distribution events in late March.
-Additionally, George announced the county’s latest endeavor to ease the financial burden of COVID-19 on Fort Bend families.
-George says that families financially impacted by the pandemic will be eligible to receive $500 for each child, for up to three children, within a household.
+In an effort to help feed his community, County Judge KP George partnered with Sewa/USA and Topo Chico to host two food distribution events.
+Additionally, Judge George announced the county’s latest endeavor to ease the financial burden of COVID-19 on Fort Bend families.
+Judge George says that families financially impacted by the pandemic will be eligible to receive $500 for each child, for up to three children, within a household.
 This endeavor is meant to help offset the burden of childcare cost.